 Jon obtained his bachelor of arts degree in biology from Harvard College.

-Steve is a Principal on the Investment Team at Georgian Partners and is responsible for the firm’s investment pipeline.
+Steve is Partner at Georgian Partners and is responsible for the firm’s investment pipeline.
 Steve has been in software his entire career and has built an operational specialty in channels, partnerships and strategy planning for acquisition through partners.
 Steve brings 20 years of software experience and has been involved with Georgian since its inception.

 Prior to Georgian Partners, Steve led a global team at IBM responsible for major systems integrator partnerships.
 Previous to that he led the channels and alliances team at DWL.
 There he played an instrumental role in developing DWL’s strategic relationship with IBM, which acquired the company in 2005.

 Steve’s extensive sales and channels experience includes progressive roles at AT&T/Allstream, Netcom and PSINet, where he developed strong relationships on the channels and M&A side of the major technology firms, internet companies and information aggregators.

 Mark is President and CEO of Cority where he is responsible for the operations, management and performance of a rapidly evolving company in a dynamic sector.

 Under Mark’s leadership, Cority’s revenue has grown consistently at a compounded rate of 25-30 percent.
 The company has grown in employees from 29 when Mark started in 2003 to over 250 today.
 It enjoys an industry-leading profit margin.
 In 2016, Cority raised capital with Norwest Venture Partners, Georgian Partners, and BMO.
 Mark was a finalist for the EY Entrepreneur of the Year, 2017 Awards.

 Previously, Mark was Vice President, General Counsel & Corporate Secretary and a member of the executive management team of AT&T Canada Corp.